Photograph of Alan in Tameside Local Studies and Archives Centre. Reference: E.SR/42/1

 (L to R) Military Cross; 1914-15 Star; British War Medal; Allied Victory Medal; 1939-45 Defence Medal; 1939-45 War Medal; 1935 Jubilee Medal; 1937 Coronation Medal; Efficiency Decoration

 Alan was born on the 18th September 1883 in Bowdon, Cheshire.
 His father was called William Henry and his mother was Agnes Morton.
-He had 7 siblings in total: Gladys, Lorna and William Morton were older and Ronald Lindsay and Enid Mary were younger.
-We don't know the names of his other brothers and sisters, although Arthur Laurence Johnson was certainly related to him.
+He had 7 siblings in total; twins Gladys and Lorna and William Morton who were older and Ronald Lindsay and Enid Mary who were younger.
+Gladys was an accomplished pianist and played with the Hallé Orchestra.
+Gladys and Lorna were also VAD nurses during the war.
+William Morton and Ronald Lindsay were killed in 1916 and 1917 respectively.
+We don’t know the name of his other brothers and sisters, although Arthur Laurence Johnson was certainly related to him.
 One sibling had died by 1911.
 The family were members of the Church of England.

-William senior was a director of the metal working and engineering company Richard Johnson, Clapham and Morris.
-Shortly before Alan was born, in 1881, the family lived on Firs Road in Bowdon.
+William Senior was a director of the metal working and engineering company Richard Johnson, Clapham and Morris.
+Shortly before Alan was born in 1881 the family lived on Firs Road in Bowdon.
 They must have been quite well-off, as they employed 2 nurses, a housemaid and a cook.
-By 1901 they lived at 'Hoodleigh' on Bradgate Road in Dunham Massey, near Altrincham in Cheshire.
+By 1901 they lived at ‘Woodleigh’ on Bradgate Road in Dunham Massey, near Altrincham in Cheshire.

-Alan did not live with his family at this time.
-He was a pupil at Eton College, near Windsor in Berkshire.
-This was a boarding school, so Alan will have lived there during term time.
-After he left Eton Alan entered Trinity College at Cambridge University in 1903.
-After 3 years he was awarded a Bachelor of Arts (BA) with 2nd Class Honours in the Classical Tripos.
-In this degree Alan had studied the Ancient Greeks and Romans, and it is likely that he learned at least some Greek and Latin.
-He also spoke French and German.
+Alan was a pupil at Eton College, near Windsor in Berkshire.
+This was a boarding school so Alan will have lived there during term time and at ‘Woodleigh’ during holidays.
+After he left Eton, Alan entered Trinity College at Cambridge University in 1903.
+After 3 years he was awarded a Bachelor of Arts (BA) with 2nd Class Honours in the Classical Tripos which is a degree in Ancient Greek and Latin.

 After he left Ripon in 1908 Alan was ordained as a Deacon and began to work as a Curate at St Paul's Church in Astley Bridge, near Bolton in Lancashire.
 In 1909 he was ordained as a Priest by the Bishop of Manchester, Edmund Knox.
 Later that year he moved to Ashton-under-Lyne and became Curate of St Gabriel's Church.
 He continued to hold this position until the outbreak of the First World War in August 1914.
 As he was a graduate of Cambridge University Alan became eligible for the title Master of Arts (MA) in 1911.
 When William senior died on the 19th February 1914 Alan acted as one of his father's executors.